What is the Supplemental Emergency Medicine Experience (SEME) program?

 How many learners are accepted into the program?

-The SEME program accepts 10 learners per cohort twice per year.
+The SEME program accepts up to 12 learners per cohort twice per year.

 Is there any remuneration during the program?

 Participants will receive a stipend of $5000/mth.
 There is additional funding support to offset expenses and accommodation costs if applicable.

 What do I receive upon completion of the SEME program?

 Participants will receive a certificate of completion from the CEPD department (Continuing Education and Professional Development), University of Toronto.
 The SEME program is accredited for 207 Mainpro+ Certified Group Learning credits after submission of post-course reflection document 3 months after program completion.
 The program is also recognized for 256 hours towards practice eligibility status for the CAC-EM exam.